ACS Progresul Pecica: New times, oil changes the situation (1992–2004)

 The apogee moment of the football from Pecica was on 21 September 1999, when Petrom Stadium hosted the encounter between West Petrom Pecica and the most titled team in Romania, Steaua București.
 At the match attracted 5–6,000 supporters (the capacity of the stadium was only 2,500) and was part of the 1999–2000 Cupa României, Round of 32.
 Steaua with a squad managed by Emerich Jenei and formed of players such as: Martin Tudor, Laurențiu Reghecampf, Iulian Miu, Eric Lincar, Eugen Trică, Laurențiu Roșu or Cristian Ciocoiu, among others, won with the score of 1–0.
 In the West Petrom's squad entered the following players: Țapoș – V. Tofaș, Arman, Bene, Hardălău, Varga, R. Gerge, Balaș, Balaj, Ștefăligă and Toderaș, manager Gian Pio del Monaco.

 The beginning of the 2000s also meant the regress of West Petrom, club which was ranked only 10th of 15, at the end of the 2000–01 season.
 In the summer of 2001, West Petrom Arad moved also its headquarter from Arad to Pecica, but at the end of the season was ranked only 13th of 16.
 Also this season is an important turning point for the future, as it was known, West Petrom Arad (Pecica) was founded in 1992 by the merger between Petrolul Arad (Zădăreni) and Aurul Negru Pecica, only that in the same summer in which West Petrom was moved legally to Pecica, the local government withdrew Aurul Negru from the business and enrolled the team in the Divizia D – Arad County, under its former name of Progresul Pecica.

-In this way it practically came to the original situation, precisely from 1924, when in Pecica were existing two fotball clubs.
+In this way it practically came to the original situation, precisely from 1924, when in Pecica were existing two football clubs.
 If in that period the supremacy was divided between Virtutea Pecica and Club Atletic Rovine, now West Petrom Pecica and Progresul Pecica were the contestants.
 The situation was in fact not great, Progresul relegated in the 5th tier at the end of the 2001–02 season and West Petrom played for three more seasons in the Divizia C, but with no notable results, Petrom withdrew its sponsorship and the team was dissolved.